 The Provider is expected to demonstrate a commitment to continuous improvement through innovative care practices and the Service's internal quality assurance procedures.

 2. Admission Criteria

-The Service shall be delivered to children and young people with disabilities whose needs are complex, including any or all of the following, but not limited to children with:
+The Service shall be delivered to children and young people with challenging needs, including any or all of the following, but not limited to children with: